Remembering the victims of the Squirrel Hill Synagogue Massacre

 71, of Squirrel Hill: Daniel Stein didn’t hesitate to volunteer in the community or for the New Light Congregation, where he held various leadership roles over the years.
 “You call on him for a tough task, and he’ll do it without looking for any kind of pat on the back or plaque or anything,” said Barton Schachter, a past president of Tree of Life and former executive for the Jewish Community Center.

-88, of Squirrel Hill: Melvin Wax was a retired accountant, father and grandfather with an easy-going nature.
+87, of Squirrel Hill: Melvin Wax was a retired accountant, father and grandfather with an easy-going nature.
 One of his passions was going to synagogue for services.
-"That was his routine.
-That was as important to him as breakfast to most people," said Bill Cartiff, of Scott.
+“Mel was always the first one at shul,” said Ada Perlman, daughter of New Light Rabbi Jonathan Perlman.
+"He cared so much it didn’t matter if it was snowing, hailing, raining.
+He was always there Friday night, Saturday morning and Sunday morning.
+No one was ever there before Mel."

 69, of Mt.
 Washington: Irv Younger was a regular at Saturday services and consistent volunteer.
 He would arrive early and stay late at the synagogue.
 “I wouldn’t be surprised if he saw this gunman walk into the room where the services were and his first thought was ‘Can I help this stranger get settled?’ — until he saw what the stranger was doing — because that’s the kind of thought that he would have,” said Barton Schachter, a past president of Tree of Life and former executive with the Jewish Community Center.